Home / Whites and Sulphurs (Pieridae) / Cabbage White (Pieris rapae)

 Quick Facts

-Lifespan of adults Up to 3 weeks
+Lifespan of Adults Lives up to 3 weeks in the wild.

 Did You Know?